• Martin Thoma

 $ djpeg "OldPicture.jpg" | ppmtopgm | cjpeg -qual 70 >"NewPicture.jpg"

-webp2png: First install webp, then
+webp2png: First install webp

 $ dwebp OldPicture.webp -o NewPicture.png

-png2webp: First install webp, then
+png2webp: First install webp

 $ cwebp OldPicture.png -o NewPicture.webp